Fundasoft/create-app/README.md

 # create-app
-A generic scaffolding for Fundasoft's apps
+A generic scaffolding for Fundasoft's frontend apps